joeshub/css-in-react/05-react-css-modules/workshop/README.md

 ## 4. Move the Nav menu button to the right

-Inside of components/main.css write a new global rule to move Nav's .btn to the right side.
+Inside of global-styles.css write a new global rule to move Nav's .btn to the right side.
 Hint: the syntax for global rules in css-modules looks like this